Operation Mongoose: Conclusions

+Jack Pfeiffer's "Evaluation of Evaluations" found that the IG report made the assumption that a valid conclusion could be reached without reference to the CIA's relations with other agencies, while the DDP analysis said the plan would have worked perfectly had the airstrike taken place.
+He went on to say that if reviewed without reference to the four memos that made up the Taylor report, the IG and DDP documents "appear to be the results of a skunk pissing contest."
+As previously mentioned, there was the thought from sources close to the investigation that the IG's survey took the form that it did because Kirkpatrick wanted to inherit Bissell's job, should it become vacant - a view Pfeiffer calls "simplistic" but "basically at the heart of the matter".

 In 1975, a Senate committee led by Senator Frank Church (Idaho-Democrat), investigating alleged abuses perpetrated by the United States intelligence community, issued the first in a total of fourteen reports entitled "Alleged Assassination Plots Involving Foreign Leaders."
 The Church Committee traced documented plots against Castro to have originated in 1962.
 The documents cited the contact had by the CIA with American mafioso and contract killer, John Roselli.
 Roselli, a firebrand, salivated to eliminate Castro to return Cuba back to the "good old days."
 Another even more bizarre plot involved a Cuban revolutionary hero by the name of Rolando Cubela, code-named AMLASH by the CIA.
 The CIA sought Cubela's participation in an assassination operation.
 In the fall of 1963, Desmond Fitzgerald, a high-ranking official once under the tutelage of Frank Wisner and a good friend of future CIA Director William Colby, who had served in CIA stations across the Far East during the 1950s, pursued Cubela's clandestine services.
 In their meetings, Fitzgerald duplicitously presented himself as US Attorney General Robert F. Kennedy's personal representative.
 Some scholars saw this plan-of-attack as a "carrot and stick" approach of Kennedy in dealing with Castro.
 Other historians, however, see these efforts by the CIA as the means to undermine President John F. Kennedy's peace initiative toward Castro.
 Some revisionist historians claim attempts to eliminate Castro represented a facet of a "Kennedy obsession" purportedly unshared by the rest of Washington.
 This notion has since been easily dispelled for two reasons: 1) Castro was not the only target of political assassination on Kennedy's agenda and 2) CIA plots to kill Castro existed both before and after Kennedy's presidential tenure.